 Learn how to make leftover risotto cakes using this easy recipe.
-These risotto cakes are stuffed with cheese and pan-fried for a quick appetizer or side dish using repurposed leftovers.
+This leftover risotto recipe produces cakes that are stuffed with cheese and pan-fried for a quick appetizer or side dish using repurposed leftovers.

 Risotto.
 Is there a more decadent-tasting, creamy rice side dish?
 I’m not sure there is.
 It took awhile for me to consider it something that can be made at home for times other than special occasions because, I mean, don’t you have to stir your arm off or else it fails miserably?